Jane Johnson Endsley: Biography

 She sold her farm, retaining the timber rights on the land, and set up her own rail-yard coal and log business in Dallas.
 Her sons, Joe, Lube and Emmett, helped her run the business, which became very lucrative.

 Endsley's home had the only telephone in the neighborhood for many years, and she allowed neighbors to use it.
 She and others helped found the Macedonia Baptist Church, which eventually became a 5,000 member congregation called the Good Street Baptist Church.
-She also started the Household of Ruth, a women's lodge, in the 1920s.
+She also started a lodge within the Household of Ruth in the 1920s.
 Endsley and her daughter Maggie, reached out to the hungry and poor, especially during the Great Depression.

 Endsley died in her home on Collins Street in Dallas in 1933.
 She was buried in Rowlett.